Gentile da Fabriano

 Gentile da Fabriano (c.
-1370 – 1427) was an Italian painter known for his participation in the International Gothic painter style.
+1370 – 1427) was an Italian painter known for his participation in the International Gothic pictorial style.
 He worked in various places in central Italy, mostly in Tuscany.

 His best-known works are his Adoration of the Magi from the Strozzi Altarpiece (1423), and the Flight into Egypt.
-Following a visit to Florence in the 1419, he came in contact with humanism, which influenced his work throughout the rest of his career.
-He became highly influential for other painters in Florence, especially because of his use of detail based on the observations he made of the natural world.
+Following a visit to Florence in 1419, he came in contact with humanism, which influenced his work throughout the rest of his career.
+He became highly influential on other painters in Florence, especially with his detailed representations inspired by his observations of the natural world.